perrutquist/Structured.jl/README.md

 - Abstract types are not supported.
 Use `Union` instead.
 - `Val`, `Missing`, and other singleton types.
 Use single-value `Enum` instead.

+## Type names matter!

+The LLM will see the names of the user created `struct` types that are used, as well as their field names.

+(Is the JSON schema itself is part of the input to the LLM?
+The OpenAI documentation is not entirely clear on this.)

+Therefore, it is often best to create entirely new types for use with structured output, rather than re-using existing types that may have names (and/or field names) that might be less helpful to the LLM.

 ## Example

 This example is based on the "Chain of thought" example at https://platform.openai.com/docs/guides/structured-outputs/examples